danslee/dlee_io/_posts/2017-03-21-tools-for-travel.md

 They also open their jaws wider than adjustable wrenches of similar size.
 These are pricey, though, at $46.
 But again, you get what you pay for.
-After I tried one, I got donated all my screw-style adjustable wrenches and got a 10 and 7 inch with the 6 inch for travel.
+After I tried one, I donated all my screw-style adjustable wrenches and got a 10 and 7 inch with the 6 inch for travel.

 Scissors are an incredibly useful item to have, but given the high probability of having an overzealous agent take them, I lean towards cheap.
 I carry 6.5" blunt/blunt dissecting scissors which are all stainless, really sharp, and you can get find them on ebay for crazy cheap.